rscheffers82/100Days-of-Code/log.md

 **Today's Progress:**  Worked on the main menu and made it functional.
 Added the `datepicker` for when a user wants to enter a date.

-**Thoughts:** Managed to deploy the app to Heroku but unfortunately something is wrong and functionality is missing.
+**Thoughts:** Managed to deploy the app to Heroku but unfortunately something is wrong and functionality was missing.
+This turned out that the reference to jQuery should be `https://` instead of `http://`.
+Also added meta data for a card view on twitter and facebook.
+The UI is ready and next up will be writing the server side code that handles the API requests.

 **Link(s) to work:**
 <br />[Exercise Tracker API - on Heroku](https://rs82.herokuapp.com/exercise/)